pelican-eggs/eggs/storage/minio/README.md

 ## Known Issues

-Double encryption may occur if you manually manipulate files in the /keys directory
+Double encryption may occur if you manually manipulate files in the keys directory

-#### Key rotation is handled automatically, DO NOT manually delete files in /keys
+#### Key rotation is handled automatically, DO NOT manually delete files in keys directory